Rosa Guy: Early years

 Rosa Cuthbert was born in 1922 in Diego Martin, on the Caribbean island of Trinidad.
 She and her younger sister Ameze were left with relatives when their parents Audrey and Henry Cuthbert emigrated in 1927 to the United States.
-The children did not join their parents in Harlem, New York, until 1932.
-The following year their mother became ill, and Rosa and her sister were sent to Brooklyn to live with a cousin.
+The children did not join their parents in Harlem, New York City, until 1932.
+The following year, their mother became ill, and Rosa and her sister were sent to Brooklyn to live with a cousin.
 The cousin's espousal of Garveyism and black nationalistic politics deeply affected Rosa, who later said: "I was always there, in Harlem, listening to the speeches.
 Africa became my thing -- and what was happening to black people in the United States."
 After their mother's death in 1934, the two girls returned to Harlem to live with their father, who remarried.

 When their father died in 1937, the orphaned girls were taken into the welfare system and lived in foster homes.
 Rosa left school at the age of 14 and took a job in a garment factory to support herself and her sister.
+Guy would say much later: "Tiptoeing my way through the casualties of poverty in the ghettos — an orphan in New York, ostracized for those traits which being West Indian and Catholic had etched into my personality — wasn't easy…But I never looked back in hate — but with a kind of sadness, a regret that there had been no books yet written, no guidelines from caring adults who might have made a difference, guiding us over the deep but narrow ravines dividing us."